decidim/decidim/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-#### **Did you fix whitespace, format code, or make a purely cosmetic patch?**

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Decidim will generally not be accepted.

 #### **Do you intend to add a new feature or change an existing one?**

 * Suggest your change in [Metadecidim](https://meta.decidim.barcelona/processes/roadmap) and start writing code.